srp33/ShinyLearner/UserScripts/docs/nestedclassification_montecarlo.md

     The --description value should be a user-friendly description of the analysis that will be performed.
 This description will be specified in the output files.
 If the description contains space characters, be sure to surround it in quotations.

     The --classif-algo argument allows you to specify classification algorithm(s) to be used in the analysis.
-The value should be a relative path to a script specified under AlgorithmScripts (see https://github.com/srp33/ShinyLearner/blob/master/Algorithms.md).
+The value should be a relative path to a script specified under AlgorithmScripts (for example, AlgorithmScripts/Classification/tsv/sklearn/svm).
+Alternatively, you may specify the name of a text file that ends with ".list" and contains a list of algorithms (one per line) that you would like to include in the analysis.
+See https://github.com/srp33/ShinyLearner/blob/master/Algorithms.md for more information about algorithms.
+This argument may be specified multiple times.
+Wildcards may be used (in quotes).

     The --data and --classif-algo arguments must be used at least once but can be used multiple times.
 Wildcards may be used (in quotations).